 - Synagogue, which dates back to mid-first century AD

-The oldest buildings date back to the third century BC.
-Ostia, whose population reached 100,000 during its heyday between the 1st-3rd centuries AD , was eventually abandoned in the 9th century AD.
+Ostia lasted a millennium.
+The oldest buildings date back to the third century BCE, but the heyday was between the 1st-3rd centuries CE, when population reached 100,000.
+The city was eventually abandoned in the 9th century.

 The best place to see the artwork that emerged from this city is in the on-site museum, a delightful collection of Grecian sculptures (adapted by the Romans, of course)